 - Non-reversible transfers.
 Once you’ve confirmed a points transfer between your Velocity and KrisFlyer accounts, the process cannot be reversed – even if you have entered the wrong details.
 So make sure you check all the information before confirming a transfer.

 - Point expiry.
-With Velocity, your points only expire if you don’t earn or redeem them within an 18-month period.
-Your KrisFlyer Miles, on the other hand, expire three years after they were earned.
+With Velocity, your points only expire if you don’t earn or redeem them within an 24-month period.
+Your KrisFlyer Miles, on the other hand, expire 36 months after they were earned, even if you've earned them in the meantime.
 The terms and conditions of the frequent flyer program you transfer points to will apply after the transfer.

 - Fees.
 There is no fee to transfer points between these programs online.
 But if you request the point transfer via the Velocity Membership Contact Centre, you will be charged a fee of $20 or 2,500 points per transaction.